-Due to the northern location of Scandinavia, countries like Sweden only have a few precious hours of daylight in the winter.
+Due to the northern location of Scandinavia, countries like Sweden, Norway, and Denmark only have a few precious hours of daylight in the winter.
 The sun rises close to 9:00 in the morning and sets around 3:00 in the evening.
-A warm, bright celebration to look forward to is Saint Lucy’s Day.
-On December 13th, children sing songs dressed in white gowns.
-Boys carry stars and girls wear a crown of lights with a red sash.
-Traditionally, the eldest daughter will bring her family saffron buns and coffee.
+During these brutal winter months, a warm, bright celebration to look forward to is Saint Lucy’s Day.

 New Year’s Day

-For those who observe the Gregorian calendar, January 1st is considered the first day of the New Year.
-As the clock strikes midnight in each time zone, the New Year is welcomed over a span of 26 hours.
-See how the celebration unfolds in countries around the world with this infographic.
+For those who observe the Gregorian calendar, January 1st is the first day of the New Year.
+When the clock strikes midnight in each time zone, the New Year is welcomed with fireworks and happy greetings over a period of 24 hours.

 - Soyal, celebrated by the Hopi Indians in the Southwest United States, falls on the shortest day of the year.
 The Hopi people perform a purifying ritual to help the sun return from its winter slumber.